kata-containers/community/CONTRIBUTING.md

 By default, GitHub copies the message from your first patch, which is often appropriate.
 However, ensure your message is accurate and complete for the entire PR because it ends up in the Git log as the merge message.

+You should also assign any appropriate GitHub labels to your PR.
+This is particularly relevant to maintain stable backports.
+See the [Stable branch backports](#stable-branch-backports) section for more details.

 Your PR might get feedback and comments, and require rework.
 The recommended procedure for reworking is to redo your branch to a clean state and "force